 It is time to decide which number to take for each story point.
 Agile estimation techniques can help the product team, including T-shirt sizing and point voting.
 However, plan poker is the best bet if companies already use the Fibonacci sequence.

 An estimate of a story point must include everything from a product backlog to completion.
 Consider a team’s purpose of completion contains assembling automatic trials to validate the story (this would be a good idea).
 In that case, efforts to create these tests should be included in estimating the story point.
-Story points can be a challenging idea to hold.
+It can be a challenging idea to hold.